 If you live in an area that gets lots of snow during the winter, shoveling driveways is a really good job to do, as many of your neighbors may not want to go out into the cold weather themselves and spend a long time clearing the snow away.
 In fact, elderly people in the neighborhood may be relying on young, strong workers to come over and help them.
 This can be tough, physical work, but it’s a great way to serve one’s local community.

 Similar to shoveling driveways, but available all year long, yard work is another good option for younger children who want to earn some extra cash while also supporting neighbors and their local community.
-Yards always need work done, which could include trimming the grass, digging up weeds, planting seeds, or simply watering the lawn with a hosepipe.
-A good way to get started is to walk around the local area and ask friendly neighbors if they need a hand.
+It’s one of the easiest business ideas your kid can start with little money upfront.

 Helping the Elderly

-If you’re worried about your kid being elsewhere but home, use Find My Kids app.
+If you’re worried about your kid being elsewhere but at home, use the Findmykids app.
 It will help you to calm down and not restrict your kid’s independence.

 As kids get older and closer to adult working age, they have even more opportunities to make money legally.
 Here are some interesting job and working ideas for kids aged 14 and above who are interested in starting their own businesses.

 YouTubers & Streamers

 These days, a lot of young people want to build their careers on video sharing and streaming sites, like YouTube and Twitch.
 There are even many success stories of teens who have become very famous and wealthy just by making vlogs or streaming themselves playing popular video games, like Minecraft and Fortnite.
 You might not become the next big online star, but it’s still possible to make some money on these sites with a relatively small audience.